“Gender-based crimes -- sexual assault, sexual harassment, intimate partner violence and stalking -- are serious, and they're taken seriously at UD.”

 Resources for Victims

 Sexual assault, intimate partner violence, and stalking can be traumatic and can impact every part of a survivor’s life, becoming a barrier to personal well-being and academic/employment success.
 The University seeks to mitigate the impact of gender-based violence by offering services on-campus and referral to off-campus resources to address victims’ needs.
 At UD we provide 24 hour crisis assistance and victim advocacy, counseling, academic and employment assistance, and more.
-Coming soon: A comprehensive list of victim resources.
+Printer-friendly comprehensive list of Victim Resources.